-Prince Harry And Meghan Markle Will Name Their First Born Camilla?
-UK Oddsmakers Taking Bets
+Prince Harry And Meghan Markle Might Name Their First Born Camilla: UK Oddsmakers Taking Bets

 Prince Harry and Meghan Markle’s wedding is all the craze these days, but the couple’s plans to start a family is slowly picking up steam.
-With their May wedding inching near, oddsmakers in the U.K. are taking bets on what Harry and Markle will name their first born.
+With their May wedding inching near, oddsmakers in the U.K. are taking bets on what Harry and Markle will name their firstborn.
 Will they settle on Camilla?

-According to International Business Times, the betting has officially started on what Harry and Markle will name their first child.
-Insiders claim that the couple is planning on having kids right away, which means we might have another royal pregnancy soon.
-There are several different names at the top of the betting lists, including Harry’s step-mom, Camilla, though it is admittedly pretty far down the list.
+According to the International Business Times, the betting has officially started on what Harry and Markle will name their first child.
+Insiders claim that the couple is planning on having kids right away, which means fans might have another royal pregnancy soon.
+There are several different names at the top of the betting lists, including Harry’s stepmom, Camilla, though it is admittedly pretty far down the list.

 So far, the most popular names are Henry and Harry, with each coming in at 10 to 1 odds.
 Arthur is second followed closely by Alice.
 Diana also made the cut coming in seventh.
 Although Camilla is technically on the list, the odds are slim that Harry and Markle will choose it.